Maguire three off lead in second women's major of year

 "It's a very, very difficult golf course.
 To be in my position, I'm just really happy that I had a good score."

-Xiyu Lin and Ruoning Yin of China as well as Canada's Brooke Henderson are in a share of second place on four under, with Wichanee Meechai of Thailand shooting a three-under 68.
+Xiyu Lin and Ruoning Yin of China as well as Canada's Brooke Henderson have a share of second on four under, with Wichanee Meechai of Thailand shooting a three-under 68.

 Maguire is a shot further back and is tied with Ayaka Furue of Japan and LPGA rookie Celine Borge of Norway.

-The Irishwoman is one of the form players on the circuit after she stormed to her second tour triumph on Sunday with a stunning back-nine 30 in a closing 64 to claim the LPGA Classic.
+Maguire is one of the form players on the circuit after she stormed to her second LPGA Tour title on Sunday with a stunning back-nine 30 in a closing 64 to claim the LPGA Classic.

-World number one Jin Young Ko of South Korea opened with a one-over 72 while second-ranked Nelly Korda struggled to a five-over 76 in her first start after taking more than a month off with back pain.
+World number one Jin Young Ko of South Korea opened with a one-over 72 while Nelly Korda, the number two, struggled to a five-over 76 in her first start after taking more than a month off with back pain.

-England's Melissa Reid was the only British player one not to suffer an over-par round as she shot a level 73.
+England's Melissa Reid was the only British player one not to suffer an over-par round as she shot a level 73 - with Charley Hull and Georgia Hall sitting eight over and with work to do to make the cut.

+Gemma Dryburgh of Scotland and another English player, Charlotte Thomas, are one over, with Northern Ireland's Stephanie Meadow a shot further back.

 - How will Princess Georgiana cope Down Under?
 A riotous royal comedy starring Catherine Tate